Terms, Conditions, Fees, Privacy & Regulatory

 Love Your Postcode Private Property Club

 We have over 3,000 private club members and property investors working with us.
 Our membership cover is a standard policy for all old, new and renewing polices.
 Providing free cover for up to £2,000.00 against rental default on managed properties.
 This will not cover any damage of the property but only cover for short fall in rent.
 This bespoke product is hassle free and provides maximum protection.
 An administration/ excess fee of £200 applies for a claim against any of our membership products.
+The Membership product will be void against any cover or claim if you have failed to uphold your duties or landlord obligations.

 The Disability Discrimination Act 2005